Bloomingdale High School Varsity Cheer Wins First National Championship

 “The best part is everyone on the team is just so amazing,” Rendon said.
 “They all listen, and we just respect each other.”

-Preparing for the championship officially starts over the summer, but Rendon and her team start training as soon as the previous season ends.
+Preparing for the championship officially starts over the summer, but Rendon, along with her co-captain, Natalie Kruse; junior captain, Peyton Ostendorf; and their team, will start training as soon as the previous season ends.

 Such a long season comes with challenges, including the physical fatigue cheering takes on their bodies.

 The team does Bible studies together, which Rendon said keeps them in a good mindset.

 “I think that it honestly has helped our season immensely,” she said.
 “Just keeping each other in the same mindset.”